Cam has kept gerbils for several years and likes to supplement her pets' diets with the occasional healthy treat.

 Fruits and vegetables need to be washed to remove any harmful substances or pesticides from their surfaces.
 Wash produce in warm, clean water, then scrub to remove any dirt.

-Nuts, seeds, and store-bought food mixtures should be put in the freezer for at least 5 hours (ideally overnight) before they are fed to your gerbil.
+Nuts, seeds, and store-bought food mixtures should be put in the freezer for at least five hours (ideally overnight) before they are fed to your gerbil.
 These can sometimes contain small insects or insect eggs.
 Putting the food in the freezer kills any bugs or eggs that may or may not be there.
 If your gerbils get in contact with certain bugs, they may experience discomfort, disease, and in extreme cases, even death.
 Please be cautious and freeze your food.

 Store-Bought Gerbil Foods